-- If a power failure occurs while the server is turned on, the server will restart automatically when power is restored. - If your operating system supports the systems-management software for an optional Remote Supervisor Adapter II SlimLine, the systems-management software can turn on the server. - If your operating system supports the Wake on LAN feature, the Wake on LAN feature can turn on the server.
+- If a power failure occurs while the server is turned on, the server will restart automatically when power is restored. - If your operating system supports the system-management software for the Remote Supervisor Adapter II SlimLine option, the system-management software can turn on the server. - If your operating system supports the Wake on LAN feature, the Wake on LAN feature can turn on the server.